Raw Food for Cats: 5 Powerful Benefits You Need to Know

 Essential Fatty Acids in Raw Diets

 Raw diets are full of essential fatty acids (EFAs).
-These are key for healthy skin and a shiny coat.
+These are key to healthy skin and a shiny coat.
 EFAs like omega-3 and omega-6 help reduce inflammation and promote skin cell growth.
 Raw meats, fish, and organs are good sources of these nutrients.

 Visible Improvements in Coat Quality and Reduced Shedding